brousalis/surf-server/README.md

 1.)
 Make a backup of your mapzone, round and maptier table.

 2.)
-Delete mapzone, round and maptier table
+Delete mapzone, round and maptier table.

 3.)
-Delte "create table" lines of you backup files (Notepad++)
+Delte "create table" lines of you backup files (Notepad++).

 4.)
-Import modified backups
+Import modified backups.

 #Compability Info